molzri3/NorthHackingDays/MISC/Tadribat/README.md

-🟢 Description : 16 corrupted PNG images hide a secret—Can you uncover what’s truly hidden.
+🟢 Description : 16 corrupted PNG images hide a secret—Can you uncover what’s truly hidden?

 FILES TO UPLOAD : TADRIBAT.7z